louisbove84/Article-Rating-Predictor/README.md

   <img src="images/results.png">
 </p>

  The confusion matrix for the Gradient Boosting Model is shown below.
+Please note that 1 indicates a popular article and 0 indicated an unpopular one.

 <p align="center">
   <img src="images/cm.png">